vectara/vectara-docs/www/docs/api-reference/search-apis/stream-query.md

 :::tip

-Check out our [**interactive API Playground**](/docs/rest-api/stream-query) that lets you experiment with this REST endpoint to stream query responses.
+Check out our [**interactive API Playground**](/docs/rest-api/query) that lets you experiment with this REST endpoint to stream query responses.

 :::

 ## Stream Query Request Body

-The Stream Query API has the same request parameters as the [Standard Query API](/docs/api-reference/search-apis/search).
+The Query API has the same request parameters as the [Standard Query API](/docs/api-reference/search-apis/search).
 The `stream-query` endpoint enables streaming.
 Use this endpoint instead of the standard `query` endpoint.